rdkcentral/rdk-halif-device_settings/docs/pages/FrontPanelDisplay_halSpec.md

 ## Interface API Documentation

-`API`s documentation will be provided by Doxygen which will be generated from the header files
+`API` documentation will be provided by Doxygen which will be generated from the header file.

 ### Theory of operation and key concepts

 The caller is expected to have complete control over the life cycle of the `HAL`

 1. Initialize the `FP HAL` using function: `dsFPInit()` before making any other `API` calls.
-If `dsFPInit()` call fails, the `HAL` must return the respective error code, so that the caller can retry the operation
+If `dsFPInit()` call fails, the `HAL` must return the respective error code, so that the caller can retry the operation.

-2. Once the Front Panel sub-system is initialized, `caller` can invoke `API's` to control the Front Panel `LED`s.
-The `FP` Brightness, Text, Color, Blink Interval, `FP LED` State(ON/OFF), Text Scroll can be set or retrieved
+2. Once the Front Panel sub-system is initialized, `Caller` can invoke `API's to control the Front Panel `LED`s.
+The `FP` Brightness, Text, Color, Blink Interval, `FP LED` State(ON/OFF), Text Scroll can be set or retrieved.

-3. De-initialize the `FP HAL` using the function: `dsFPTerm()`
+3. De-initialize the `FP HAL` using the function: `dsFPTerm()`.